Pale Blue Eyes – Band of The Month (September)

 This month’s featured band is Totnes, UK indie pop/indie rock band Pale Blue Eyes.

-The PBE studio sits in the Devon greenery, with buzzards wheeling overhead, just south of Dartmoor.
-To create the studio, the band members took out a bank loan and worked pretty much anywhere that would provide a wage – at a soup factory, at music festivals, in greenhouses and cinemas, running bars at disturbing corporate events, as a tree surgeon’s assistant.
-The core of PBE debut album Souvenirs was written and recorded by Sheffield’s Lucy Board and South Devon’s Matt Board.
-Matt and Lucy were married in 2018, years after meeting at art college.
+The band have produced albums and songs with other musicians in their own Totnes studio.
+To create the studio, they took out a bank loan and worked pretty much anywhere that would provide a wage – at a soup factory, at music festivals, in greenhouses and cinemas, running bars at disturbing corporate events, as a tree surgeon’s assistant.

-The PBE album is called Souvenirs because, as Lucy explains, “The songs encapsulate a few years’ worth of memories and experiences – times of change and personal sadness.
+The album is called Souvenirs because, as Lucy explains, “The songs encapsulate a few years’ worth of memories and experiences – times of change and personal sadness.
 The songs were an outlet for us and they now serve as souvenirs of all those times”.

 Souvenirs is out now via Full Time Hobby.
+Grab it here.

 Facebook: facebook.com/paleblueeyesmusic